 Community College vs. University: How to Decide Between the Two

 For some, choosing between community college vs. university is going to be easy.
+You also have online universities as well, like Victoria University Online.
 For others, you are finding yourselves torn between which one to choose because you can see the benefits (and drawbacks) of both.
 If you are in this position, look through the list below and truly think about how you feel about each point and question.
 As you read along, try creating a list of things you are looking for, what is most important to you, and how you would plan on moving forward with each educational path.
 I hope that you will have some clarity by the time you get to the end of this article!

 1. Is Saving Money a Top Priority For You?